Donkey on the run in same town that dealt with runaway steer - WTMJ

 No one has reported a missing donkey, but Polisena noted that there are several farms in the area.

-Animal control will patrol the area where the donkey was last scene, he said.
+Animal control will patrol the area where the donkey was last seen, he said.

 A 1,500-pound (680-kilogram) steer that escaped on its way to a slaughterhouse spent nearly two months on the lam in Johnston until it was captured in late March.